 - Customized templates

-Due to the convenience which the business gets due to the public folders, you can find it playing a central role in streamlining the business processes.
-In the present writeup, we cover a detailed step-by-step procedure of creating a public folder using the Exchange Admin Center (EAC) and Exchange Management PowerShell cmdlets.
+Due to the convenience which the business gets due to the public folders, you can find it playing an important role in Exchange environments.
+We cover a detailed step-by-step procedure of creating a public folder using the Exchange Admin Center (EAC) and Exchange Management PowerShell cmdlets in the present writeup.

 Create a public folder using the Exchange Admin Center